teuk/mediabot_v3/docs/PLUGIN_OPERATIONS_V3.md

 MB771 accepts `channel-activity-v3` as enabled and `on` only for `#test` after the MB770 parity proof and a clean restart.
 No production posture is implied.

+An IRC `update now` is also a restart boundary.
+Since MB772, the updater reads `plugins.DATA_DIR` from the selected private configuration.
+If that directory is internal to the release tree, it is copied after shutdown and before the directory swap, so `.api-v3-runtime-state.json` survives exactly like other instance state.
+If it is an absolute external directory, it is not copied and continues to live outside the rotation.
+A missing ledger still loads nothing;
+the updater never invents or reconstructs operator posture.